Free shipping for Australia deliveries when product totals over $140

 It has taken more than two years for us to be ready to feature such a charismatic and essential origin as Sumatra.

-Like many Australian companies, we constantly experience a shortage of coffee supplies, always careful to stay in the coffee type many of our regular customers depend on.
+Like many Australian companies, we constantly experience a shortage of coffee supplies, always careful to maintain the coffee type that many of our regular customers depend on.

 For some of them, it was a real wake-up call.

-In Sumatra, these giant North American roasters found a bean with an incredible body, flavour, complexity, acidity and, more importantly, something that possessed an ability for extended shelf life.
+In Sumatra, these giant North American roasters found a bean with an incredible body, flavour, complexity, acidity, and, more importantly, the ability to maintain extended shelf life.

-Like Monsoon coffee, Sumatrans tend to improve with age, making them ideal for the US market, which is less reliant upon freshly roasted beans compared to the rapid turnover of products by the espresso culture in Australian and New Zealand markets.
+Like Monsoon coffee, Sumatrans tend to improve with age, making them ideal for the US market, which is less reliant on freshly roasted beans than the rapid product turnover in Australian and New Zealand markets.

-The mega buyers at Starbucks, Green Mountain, etc., in North America that can each buy more coffee than the whole of Australia consumes swooped up large portions of annual crops in Sumatra and booked up forward years harvests, creating a dramatic spike in the buying price and a global shortage as demand exceeded supply.
+The mega buyers at Starbucks, Green Mountain, etc., in North America, which can each buy more coffee than the whole of Australia consumes, swooped up large portions of annual crops in Sumatra and booked forward-year harvests, creating a dramatic spike in the buying price and a global shortage as demand exceeded supply.

-On top of the increased demand, excessive rains in the last few years affected the harvest volumes, spoiling lots during the harvesting, drying and processing stages.
+On top of the increased demand, excessive rainfall in the last few years affected harvest volumes, spoiling lots during harvesting, drying, and processing.

 Wet-hulling (or Giling Basah) is a process of mechanically "beating" the hand-picked cherries by removing the outer skin and then drying them for a day in beds with intact mucilage.

-This process is considered high-risk due to increased moisture levels, which can cause partial fermentation and negatively impact the flavour of the coffee if not correctly managed.
+This process is considered high-risk due to increased moisture levels, which can lead to partial fermentation and negatively impact coffee flavour if not properly managed.

-Rain during this period can ruin the coffee as these small farms have limited infrastructure to protect the processing of the coffee from the elements.
+Rain during this period can ruin the coffee, as these small farms have limited infrastructure to protect the coffee processing from the elements.

-In the past, these types of moisture-related defective characteristics (mould, rust, ferment) would pull down Sumatran cup scores significantly.
+In the past, these moisture-related defects (mould, rust, fermentation) would significantly pull down Sumatran cup scores.

 Sumatra has come a long way over the last ten years.